The Ultimate Guide to Year-End Giving

 One of the biggest mistakes we see nonprofits making is a loss of momentum over the course of a campaign.

-It’s easy to get complacent: your campaign kicks off, it’s well received, the feedback is great – and it seems like it may raise those dollars without much more effort from your team.
+It’s easy to get complacent: your campaign kicks off, it’s well received, the feedback is great—and it seems like it may raise those dollars without much more effort from your team.
+Plus, your team’s already busy wrapping up their other end of year projects.
+Why not relax and let the campaign just play out?

 This is a complacency trap.
 Don’t let it catch you!

-Even though the campaign has been launched and everything is running smoothly, there are still things you can do to achieve even better results.
+Even though the year-end giving campaign has been launched and everything is running smoothly, there are still things you can do to achieve even better results.

-Keep an eye on your return on investment for each channel, as well (how much you raise for every $1 spent).
+• Keep an eye on your return on investment for each channel (how much you raise for every $1 spent).
 If the returns aren’t worth the costs, it may be worth reallocating your money to other, better performing channels.

 4. Stay in Touch